annotation/text-fabric/docs/Api/App.md

         indicates one of two modes of displaying the result list:

-        *   `True`: instead of showing all results one by one, we show all verses with all results in it highlighted.
+        *   `True`: instead of showing all results one by one, we show container nodes with all results in it highlighted.
             That way, we blur the distinction between the individual results, but it is easier to oversee where the results are.
             This is how SHEBANQ displays its query results.
+            **See also the parameter `condenseType`**.
         *   `False`: make a separate display for each result tuple.
             This gives the best account of the exact result set.

-        ??? hint "condenseType"
-            Instead of verses as containers, you may choose any node type you like.
-            Use the parameter `condenseType` to specify it.

         ???+ caution "mixing up highlights"
             Condensing may mix-up the highlight coloring.